Full Tilt! Pinball

 Full Tilt!
-Pinball is a pinball video game developed by Cinematronics and published by Maxis in 1995.
-It features pre-rendered 3D graphics and three tables—Space Cadet, Skullduggery, and Dragon's Keep.
-On each table, there are displays on the side that show the players' score, ball number, player number, a display for various information and a table-specific image.
+Pinball, known as Pinball 95 in Europe, is a 1995 pinball video game developed by Cinematronics and published by Maxis.
+It features pre-rendered 3D graphics and three tables: Space Cadet, Skulduggery, and Dragon's Keep.
+A sequel called Full Tilt!
+Pinball 2 was released in 1996.

+A limited version of the game with just the Space Cadet table was licensed to Microsoft for inclusion in Microsoft Plus! and later bundled in multiple versions of the Windows operating system with the name 3D Pinball for Windows – Space Cadet.

 Tables

+On each table, side display show the player score, ball number, player number, various other information, and a table-specific image.

 Space Cadet

 The Space Cadet table features the player as a member of a space fleet that completes missions to increase rank.
 Players can attain nine different ranks (listed from lowest to highest): Cadet, Ensign, Lieutenant, Captain, LT Commander, Commander, Commodore, Admiral, and Fleet Admiral.
 Players accept a mission by hitting "mission targets" which select which mission they will take, and by going up the "launch ramp".
 Each mission has a set number of things for players to do, such as hitting the "attack bumpers" (which are a set of four bumpers at the top of the table) eight times (this is the "target practice" mission).
 Some missions involve a number of steps which must be completed in sequence.
 Missions end either by being completed, or by being aborted due to running out of "fuel", as indicated by the lights in the passage that passes under the launch ramp.
 The "fuel" lights go out one by one at a time interval, and can be re-lit by having the ball go over them, or all at once by going up the launch ramp again.
 Upon completing a mission, some of the blue lights in a circle in the middle of the table turn on.
 When all of the lights in the blue circle turn on, the player's rank increases, and a light in the orange circle turns on.